dancer1325/aws-iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 # Managing AWS STS in an AWS Region<a name="id_credentials_temp_enable-regions"></a>

-By default, the AWS Security Token Service \(AWS STS\) is available as a global service, and all AWS STS requests go to a single endpoint at `https://sts.amazonaws.com`\.
-AWS recommends using Regional AWS STS endpoints instead of the global endpoint to reduce latency, build in redundancy, and increase session token validity\.
-+ **Reduce latency** – By making your AWS STS calls to an endpoint that is geographically closer to your services and applications, you can access AWS STS services with lower latency and better response times\.
+* Regional AWS STS endpoints
+  * recommended (vs global one)
+  * benefits
+    * **Reduce latency**
+      * Reason: 🧠endpoint is geographically -- closer to your -- services and applications🧠
-+ **Build in redundancy** – You can add code to your application that switches your AWS STS API calls to a different Region\.
-This ensures that if the first Region stops responding, your application continues to operate\.
-This redundancy is not automatic\.
-You must build the functionality into your code\.
+    * **Build in redundancy**
+      * add code | your application / switches your AWS STS API calls -- to a -- different Region
-+ **Increase session token validity** – Session tokens from Regional AWS STS endpoints are valid in all AWS Regions\.
-Session tokens from the global STS endpoint are valid only in AWS Regions that are enabled by default\.
-If you intend to enable a new Region for your account, you can use session tokens from Regional AWS STS endpoints\.
-If you choose to use the global endpoint, you must change the Region compatibility of AWS STS session tokens for the global endpoint\.
-Doing so ensures that tokens are valid in all AWS Regions\.
+        * -> if the first Region stops responding -> your application continues to operate
+    * **Increase session token validity**
+      * Session tokens -- from --
+        * Regional AWS STS endpoints
+          * valid | ALL AWS Regions
+          * use cases
+            * enable a new Region | your account
+        * global STS endpoint
+          * valid | ONLY AWS Regions / are enabled by default
+          * requirement
+            * change the Region compatibility of AWS STS session tokens
+              * Reason: 🧠tokens are valid | ALL AWS Regions 🧠

 ## Managing global endpoint session tokens<a name="sts-regions-manage-tokens"></a>

+* TODO:
 Most AWS Regions are enabled for operations in all AWS services by default\.
 Those Regions are automatically activated for use with AWS STS\.
 Some Regions, such as Asia Pacific \(Hong Kong\), must be manually enabled\.
 To learn more about enabling and disabling AWS Regions, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
 When you enable these AWS Regions, they are automatically activated for use with AWS STS\.
 You cannot activate the AWS STS endpoint for a Region that is disabled\.
 Tokens that are valid in all AWS Regions include more characters than tokens that are valid in Regions that are enabled by default\.
 Changing this setting might affect existing systems where you temporarily store tokens\.

 You can change this setting using the AWS Management Console, AWS CLI, or AWS API\.